Andrew Yang’s ‘Reality TV’ Line From Debate May Have Been Inspired By Comment From His Reddit AMA

 Although Democratic presidential candidate Andrew Yang got the least amount of talking time during Wednesday’s debate with 8.7 minutes — per The Washington Post — it was a massive leap from his two minutes and 50 seconds from the first debate.

-The 44-year-old entrepreneur refrained from attacking his opponents and instead focused on introducing his signature proposal of universal basic income (UBI) of $1,000 per month for every American over the age of 18, as well as issues such as the importance of addressing the effects of automation on the economy, Medicare-for-all, unpaid female work, and the decreasing like expectancy that GDP and stock markets don’t account for when measuring the economy.
+The 44-year-old entrepreneur refrained from attacking his opponents and instead focused on introducing his signature proposal of universal basic income (UBI) of $1,000 per month for every American over the age of 18, as well as issues such as the importance of addressing the effects of automation on the economy, Medicare-for-all, unpaid female work, and the decreasing life expectancy that GDP and stock markets don’t account for when measuring the economy.

 But Yang arguably captured the most attention with his closing statement, in which he called out the debate format and its focus on sparking spectacle and confrontation instead of genuine discussion.